Traditional Plant-Based Cooking

 Flour and margarine for carrot cakes in mixing bowl.

-flour and margarine rubbed in to resemble breadcrumbs in mixing bowl.
+Flour and margarine rubbed in to resemble breadcrumbs in mixing bowl.

 Dry ingredients in bowl for carrot cakes.

-wet ingredients mixed through dry ingredients in bowl with wooden spoon.
+Wet ingredients mixed through dry ingredients in bowl with wooden spoon.

-unbaked carrot cupcakes in a red 12 cup muffin tray.
+Unbaked carrot cupcakes in a red 12 cup muffin tray.

-baked carrot cupcakes in muffin tray.
+Baked carrot cupcakes in muffin tray.

-orange buttercream ingredients in mixing bowl.
+Orange buttercream ingredients in mixing bowl.

 Buttercream frosting whipped and ready in a blue bowl with the electric whisk beaters to the side.